Ludwigsburg: Quaint Baroque city with a vibrant creative scene

-There are many young people in Ludwigsburg thanks to its five universities.
-The Baden-Württemberg Academy of Performing Arts (ADK) and the Baden-Württemberg Film Academy share a joint campus.
-There is also the Ludwigsburg University of Applied Sciences (HVF) for those interested in studying Public Administration and Finance, and the Protestant University Ludwigsburg (EH Ludwigsburg).
-The Ludwigsburg University of Education (PH) is the largest university with over 5,000 students.
+There are many young people in Ludwigsburg thanks to its two universities.
+In Ludwigsburg there is the Protestant University Ludwigsburg (EH Ludwigsburg) and the Ludwigsburg University of Education.
+The Ludwigsburg University of Education is the largest university with over 5,000 students.
 Most are enrolled in teacher training programmes.
 But students can also earn a bachelor’s degree in "Cultural and Media Education" or even a Master of Education (M.Ed.) in subjects like "European Teaching in Secondary Schools".

 Every year, students at the PH elect members to AStA (the General Student Committee), an association that represents student interests at the university.
 In Ludwigsburg this includes making sure that students have a sufficient supply of delicious snacks and beverages at the Studicafé in Building 12.
 The café is managed by AStA and offers a pleasant atmosphere for making new acquaintances.
 And they serve excellent coffee.

 The "Waldhaus" is a club that regularly organises student parties.
 You can also go to the café or beer garden during the day.
 The owners of the Waldhaus are committed to supporting a good cause: animal welfare.